Previously, the health department dedicated about R180 000 per year to respond to what is arguably the greatest threat humankind has ever faced.

 While climate change is dire, only action will change the course of the future.
 Through its new Climate Change and Health Adaptation Plan 2020-2024, the national health department has a renewed opportunity to lead from the front.

-Garret Barnwell is a clinical psychologist and PhD candidate at Nelson Mandela University.
+Garret Barnwell is a clinical psychologist and PhD candidate at Nelson Mandela University and a Bongani Mayosi Medical Research Council Scholar.
 He has a special interest in planetary health, focusing on the psychological experiences of environmental degradation and climate change.
+Follow him on Twitter @BarnwellGarret.